navariltd/utility-billing/README.md

 4. In the Items table, select the Utility Items and set the Current Readings.
    - The previous reading will be pulled from the Customer’s previous Sales Invoice, and the Consumption is calculated using the formula:
      **Consumption = (Current Reading - Previous Reading)**
-   - The Meter Number is fetched from the Customer’s associated Warranty Claim.
+   - The Meter Number is fetched from the Customer’s associated Warranty Claim and is auto-selected if there is only one meter, or selected manually if multiple meters are available.
 5. Save and Submit.

 On saving, the consumption rates are auto-calculated based on the associated Item Price.